MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

 As you begin, there are various people you might consider consulting:

-    * Consult relevant :ref:`Code and Configuration Owners <approvals>`
+    * Relevant :ref:`Code and Configuration Owners <approvals>`
-    * Consult the Simulation Systems and Deployment Team
+    * Simulation Systems and Deployment Team
-    * Consult the Capability Development Team
+    * Core Capability Development Team
     * Less experienced developers may benefit from a 'buddy'

 For larger changes, consider splitting the work over multiple tickets: